+- A. Duty to Provide Medical Attention and Transportation - 1.
+Following a use of force, and once it is safe to do so, officers shall: - a.
+Determine whether any person was injured by the use of force; - b.
+Immediately render aid consistent with the officer's training; - c.
+Immediately request medical attention when an individual is injured or complains of injury following a use of force; - d.
+Immediately request medical attention for the following use of force tools or techniques regardless of visible injury or complaint of injury: - i.
+Baton (Expandable or Straight)/Bokken; - ii.
+Oleoresin Capsicum (OC) spray; - iii.
+ECW; - iv.
+Use of patrol canine; - v.
+Use of force with a vehicle (see Department Standard Operating Procedure 2-45 - Pursuit by Motor Vehicle); - vi.
+Impact Munitions; - vii.
+Firearm; or viii.
+Strikes to the head, neck or throat with a hard object.

-- A. Duty to Provide Medical Attention and Transportation - Following a use of Force and once it is safe to do so, officers shall immediately request medical services where an individual is injured or complains of injury. - 2.
-Personnel transporting an individual to a medical facility for treatment shall take the safest and most direct route to the medical facility. - 3.
-Where an officer transports an individual to a medical facility the officer shall notify the communications command center of the starting and ending mileage of the transporting vehicle. - B. Video of Use of Force Incident - 1.
-Officers involved in a use of Force shall not leave the scene without providing the responding supervisor access to their on-body recording device to review footage of the incident. - Officers witnessing a use of Force shall provide the responding supervisor access to their on-body recording device to review footage of the incident upon request. - C. Officer's Obligations Following Level 1 Use of Force
+- 2. If officers are unable to secure the scene, officers may safely extract the individual and transport them to a safe location for medical treatment, if necessary. - 3.
+Officers shall closely monitor individuals who are taken into custody if the individuals are injured, exhibit physical distress, complain of pain, or have been rendered unconscious. - 4.
+Personnel transporting an individual to a medical facility for treatment shall take the safest and most direct route to the medical facility.

+- 5. Where an officer transports an individual to a medical facility the officer shall notify communications of the starting and ending mileage of the transporting vehicle. - B. Video of Use of Force Incident

-All officers shall provide a written or recorded use of force narrative of the facts leading to the use of Force or Show of Force by the end of the shift to the supervisor conducting the review or APD officer conducting the investigation.
+- 1. Officers involved in a use of force shall not leave the scene without providing the responding supervisor access to their on-body recording device to review footage of the incident. - 2.
+Officers witnessing a use of Force shall provide the responding supervisor access to their on-body recording device to review footage of the incident upon request. - C. Officer's Obligations Following Level 1 Use of Force - 1.
+All officers shall provide a written or recorded use of force narrative of the facts leading to the use of force or show of force by the end of the shift to the supervisor conducting the review or APD officer conducting the investigation.